LSEG-API-Samples/Article.DataLibrary.DotNet.TopNewsConsumer/README.md

-# Retrieve Top News from Refinitiv Data Platform using RDP Library for .NET
+# How to retrieve RDP Top News using RDP Library for .NET

 ## Introduction